“This is One Epic Vietnam Motorbike Itinerary”

 Throughout this article, there are links to more detailed guides I have written on individual destinations.
 I highly suggest having a read of them too.

 A quick note on Renting vs Buying a motorbike.
 If you are riding around Vietnam for less than 2 months I suggest renting.

 I’ve partnered with some great motorbike rental shops in Hanoi, Danang, and HCMC.
 You can get direct access to affordable, reliable motorbikes.
 One way drop-offs are also available, perfect for travelers.
 Click here for an exclusive discount!

 There is definitely no shortage of amazing scenery in this country.
 In this ultimate Vietnam motorbike route, you will get to ride along amazing beaches and scenic mountain passes, explore the world largest caves and get way more off the beaten track than you’d ever imagine.

 This guide covers over 23 destinations (and growing).
 However, I have not included all the exact route numbers.
-For those, I highly recommend getting this detailed map of Vietnam by National Geographic.
-You’ll thank me when you’re lost without an internet connection.
+For those, I highly recommend getting this detailed road map of Vietnam by National Geographic.
+You’ll thank me when you realize you need it.